 Note 2 – the PD-LED is not intended to drive standard pinball-bulb-style LEDs.
 Rather, it provides low current (22mA) drivers for directly driving LED components, including any of the RGB LED products offered by Multimorphic.

-Note 3 – version 2 boards are almost identical to version one boards.
-The only difference is the communication bus connectors (J9 and J10) are now 3 pins (with an optional ground pin) instead of 2.
+Note 4 – version 2 boards are almost identical to version 1 boards.
+The only differences are the communication bus connectors (J2 and J3) are now 3 pins (with an optional ground pin) instead of 2, and the pin numbers in those connectors are reversed.
 If you need version 1 boards, please email us to request quotes and lead-times.

 PD-LED (v1) Specifications